 For all art lovers, a stop at Museu Picasso is a must as he spent much time in Barcelona when he was a young artist.
 The museum that stands today holds more than 4,200 of Picasso’s early works in the form of paintings, engravings, and sculpture pieces, making it more than noteworthy.

 The layout of this museum is particularly interesting as it’s crafted from five 13th and 14th century residences, so be sure to marvel at the artwork in between Picasso pieces!
+This Picasso tour comes well recommended for art lovers!

 Learn about Contemporary Art at Fundacio Joan Miró